 All SUNY Delhi employees and their families can, if and when the need arises, obtain assistance for a variety of personal concerns through the Joint Labor-Management Employee Assistance Program (EAP).

 This free referral program is designed to confidentially help employees and their families cope with personal concerns such as emotional stress, family and marital discord, financial and legal difficulties, alcoholism, drug abuse problems, etc., which may not only disrupt the employee’s personal life, but may seriously impair their ability to perform their job effectively.

-Further details concerning this confidential program may be obtained by contacting Cathy Harris, SUNY Delhi Health and Counseling Services, 111 Foreman Hall, at 607-746-4688.
+Further details concerning this confidential program may be obtained by contacting B. Davis, SUNY Center for Student Leadership and Engagement, 221 Farrell Center, at 607-746-4841.

 Family Access to Campus Fitness Center and Pool

 Employees of SUNY Delhi may complete an application on behalf of family members (spouse, domestic partner, and/or minor children) for access to the Fitness Center and Pool.

 For additional information, please contact the Office of Human Resources at 607-746-4495.

 The SUNY Delhi Golf Course may offer employees a discount on membership, carts, use of the driving range, discounts at Bluestone Restaurant, etc.